apathetic-tools/snippets/docs/astro-starlight/topics-astro-docs-theme/README.md

 >[!TIP]
 > If your site doesn’t look like the screenshot:
-> - Double-check that you followed the steps exactly.
+> - Verify you followed each step exactly.
-> - Make sure you haven’t installed other CSS, themes, or integrations that might conflict.
+> - Check for other CSS, themes, or integrations that may conflict.
-> - Still off?
-See the **Epilog: Getting the latest version** section — that’s usually the culprit.
+> - Still not right?
+See **Epilog: Getting the latest version** for the fix.

 ## Alternative: Using Method B — Theming with Component Overrides